devikrishnar/osp-ocp-vm-migration/README.md

 # glance image-download --file fedora_img_download.raw 070e9766-7a78-47dc-a02d-70531496624a
 ```

-Convert the image from raw format to qcow2 format
+Convert the image from raw format to qcow2 format using [QEMU disk image utility](https://www.qemu.org/download/#linux)

 ```
 # qemu-img convert -f raw -O qcow2 fedora_img_download.raw fedora_img_download.qcow2
 ```

-Ensure that the qcow2 image was created correctly
+The QEMU disk image utility can be used to get the expected virtual size of the image

 ```
 # qemu-img info fedora_img_download.qcow2